sharmahemlata/crea-technical-task/README.md

 -  [Assignment Description](https://energyandcleanair.notion.site/Technical-Assignment-Software-Engineer-314bdd68862b400d90f76ed445be46bd)

 ## Task 1: Help Rosa store files for her experiments

-Objective: Find a **low-cost** storage solution to help rosa store hundereds of GiBs of python generatored files **easily**
+**Objective**: Find a **low-cost** storage solution to help rosa store hundereds of GiBs of python generated files **easily**

 #### Solution 1: [Cloud Firestore](https://firebase.google.com/docs/firestore/)
 - Pros
-    - Firestore is serverless, so are only charged for the reads and writes.
-It makes it [low cost](https://cloud.google.com/firestore/pricing).
+    - Firestore is serverless, so you are only charged for total reads and writes performed.
+This makes it [low cost](https://cloud.google.com/firestore/pricing).
     - Firebase has a [python client](https://firebase.google.com/docs/reference/admin/python/), therefore the file uploading can be automated using python.
-    - Firestore is serverless
+    - The documentation is clear and concise.
 - Cons
+    - Requires you to store data in a specific JSON like structure.

 #### Solution 2: [GCP Buckets](https://cloud.google.com/storage/docs/buckets)